gitsangramdesai/express-mongoose-crud/mongoose.md

   isDeleted: { type: Boolean, default: false },
 });

-let FoodItem = mongoose.model("FoodItem", foodItemSchema, "foodItem"); //last one is actual colelction name in db and its essential
+ //last one is actual collection name in db and its essential let FoodItem = mongoose.model("FoodItem", foodItemSchema, "foodItem");

 module.exports = {
   FoodItem: FoodItem,
   FoodItemSchema: foodItemSchema,
 };

 Here we are defining schema of our document foodItem.Our database is 'phenixDb'